Homie-Ai-project/homie_orchestrator/docs/configuration.md

 # Configuration Guide

-This guide explains how to configure the Homei Orchestrator using the `orchestrator.yaml` configuration file.
+This guide explains how to configure the Homie Orchestrator using the `orchestrator.yaml` configuration file.

 ## Configuration File Location